 The Multi-Disciplinary Lung Cancer Team

-The following information provides a brief overview of members of the cancer care team and includes a short list of questions that you and the person with cancer may want to ask about treatment.
+The following information provides a brief overview of members of the cancer care team.

 Thoracic surgeons are physicians who specialize in chest surgery, which includes the chest wall, mediastinum, lungs, esophagus, and diaphragm.
 Thoracic surgeons perform diagnostic procedures and surgical treatment for patients with lung cancer.
 During the patient’s evaluation, the surgeons will assess how fit the person with cancer is for surgery.
 This determination may involve obtaining laboratory tests or specialized studies.
 Before treatment, thoracic surgeons will discuss the options for surgery and will be the primary physician managing the patient’s care in the hospital after surgery.